MonaAhmed810/Virtual-File-System/README.md

 # Virtual-File-System
-Simulation for files and folders allocation and deallocation using different techniques.
+Simulation of allocation and de-allocation for files and folders using different techniques.